Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/using-actions-workflow.md

 This is the recommended workflow with the Input System Package, providing a flexible but simple solution suitable for most projects.

-You benefit from the Action-based features such as Action Maps, Bindings, and the ability to configure them in the Actions Editor.
+You benefit from the action-based features such as action maps, bindings, and the ability to configure them in the Actions Editor.
 You can also implement [user rebinding at runtime](rebind-action-runtime.md).

 This workflow alone doesn't provide built-in support for local multiplayer scenarios with multiple devices, so if you are producing a local multiplayer game you might want to consider using the [Actions and the PlayerInput Component](using-playerinput-workflow.md) workflow.